Welcome to Drum Circle World

-If you can pick up some of my digital music, my 101 drum circle rhythms DVD, drum circle book on Kindle, it will help out.
-The proceeds help to keep everything going, and I’ll be able to continue working with organizations who benefit from drum circles the most.
+If you can pick up some of my digital music, my 101 drum circle rhythms DVD, drum circles book on Kindle, it will help out a little.
+The proceeds help to keep things going, and I’ll be able to continue working with organizations who benefit from drum circles the most.
 I get no funding or grants.

 Amazon Link: My 101 Drum Circle Rhythms DVD on Amazon Page Link